 Robert joined Watsi on February 6th, 2017.
-Four years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Robert's most recent donation traveled 5,900 miles to support Naw Eh, a young refugee from Thailand, to fund a fracture repair so she can walk again.
+Six years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation traveled 4,300 miles to support Stevenson, a 26-year-old from Haiti, to fund life-saving heart surgery.

 Robert has funded healthcare for 70 patients in 11 countries.